af83/auth_server/README.md

 ### Run the tests

 Make sure nodetk/bins is in your PATH environment variable and NODE_PATH environment variable includes node/lib directory.
-For more info on this, please have a look at the [nodetk README file](https://github.com/AF83/nodetk/blob/master/README.md).
+For more info on this, please have a look at the [nodetk README file](https://github.com/AF83/nodetk/blob/master/README.md). (looks like 'npm install .' in vendor/nodetk should do the trick)
      	Then:

     nodetests src/tests